AbhishekNair050/SignSpeak-Converter/README.md

 2. Open your web browser and navigate to `http://localhost:5000`.
 3. Allow access to your webcam when prompted.
-4. Start signing, and the application will translate your gestures into text in real-time.
+4. Go to http://localhost:5000/trynow and Start signing, the application will translate your gestures into text in real-time.

 `main.py` is the Flask application responsible for setting up the web server and handling the real-time sign language translation process.
-It receives video frames from the client, processes them to extract landmarks, and performs sign language translation using a pre-trained model.
+It receives video frames from the client, processes them to extract landmarks, and performs sign language translation using our pre-trained model.
 The translated label and the associated certainty are then returned to the client as a JSON response.

 The application is also deployed on Google Cloud Platform (GCP) and can be accessed at https://team-signsync.appspot.com/.